tylerneylon/math/lsh_post1/lsh_post1.md

 Here's how LSH fits in:
 Locality-sensitive hash functions are specifically designed so that hash value collisions are *more likely* for two input values that are *close together*.
 Just as there are different implementations of secure hash functions for different use cases, there are different implementations of LSH functions for different data types and for different definitions of being *close together*.
+I'll use the terms *neighbors* or *being nearby* to refer to points that we deem "close enough" together that we'd want to notice their similarity.
 In this post, I'll give a brief overview of the key ideas behind LSH and take a look at a simple example based on an idea called  *random projections*, which I'll